berkshelf/berkshelf/README.md

 ## Supported Platforms

-Berkshelf is tested on Ruby 1.9.3, 2.0, and 2.1.
+Berkshelf is tested and supported on Ruby 2.2 and 2.3.

-Ruby 1.9 mode is required on all interpreters.

-Ruby 1.9.1 and 1.9.2 are not officially supported.
-If you encounter problems, please upgrade to Ruby 2.0 or 1.9.3.

 ## Configuration